microsoft/TypeScript-wiki/Roadmap.md

 # 2.0

 * Incorporate ECMAScript 6 features that can be polyfilled
-* Investigate top-rated feature requests ([protected](https://github.com/Microsoft/TypeScript/pull/688), mixins, abstract classes, etc).
+* Investigate top-rated feature requests (mixins, abstract classes, etc).
 * Investigate async/await as a desugaring to ES6
 * Improve lib.d.ts modularity